Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

 \subsection{Label Recovery}

-In multi-label image recognition with incomplete labels, many existing methods directly discard missing labels and only utilize observed labels, leading to sub-optimal performance.
-To address this limitation, we propose a joint learning method for multi-label image classification and label recovery.
+In incomplete multi-label image recognition, many existing methods directly discard missing labels and rely solely on the observed ones, resulting in sub-optimal model performance.
+To overcome this limitation, we introduce a joint learning method that simultaneously addresses multi-label image classification and label recovery.